yiisoft/data/README.md

 In order to have your own filter:
 - Implement at least `FilterInterface`, which includes:
-  - `getOperator()` method that returns a string that represents a filter operation
+  - `getOperator()` method that returns a string that represents a filter operation.
   - `toArray()` method that returns an array with filtering parameters.
-- If you want to create a filter processor for a specific data reader type, then you need to implement at least `FilterProcessorInterface`.
+- If you want to create a filter handler for a specific data reader type, then you need to implement at least `FilterHandlerInterface`.
 It has a single `getOperator()` method that returns a string representing a filter operation.
-In addition, each data reader specifies an extended interface required for processing or building the operation.
+In addition, each data reader specifies an extended interface required for handling or building the operation.
-*For example, `IterableDataFilter` defines `IterableProcessorInterface`, which contains additional `match()` method to execute a filter on PHP variables.*
+*For example, `IterableDataFilter` defines `IterableHandlerInterface`, which contains additional `match()` method to execute a filter on PHP variables.*

-You can add your own filter processors to the data reader using the `withFilterProcessors()` method.
-You can add any filter processor to Reader.
+You can add your own filter handlers to the data reader using the `withFilterHandlers()` method.
+You can add any filter handler to Reader.
 If reader is not able to use a filter, filter is ignored.

 ```php
 // own filter for filtering